Adult Nursing BSc (Hons) Blended Learning

 You’ll make use of our extensive simulation facilities4 – from basic life support mannequins to high tech simulation dummies, which emulate patient responses and test resuscitation skills.
 You will also use equipment found in the real world of practice, such as medical devices to assist with all elements of care, particularly medication administrations.

 Mock hospital wards

 Our mock hospital wards and critical care settings give you the chance to experience patient scenarios in a real-world environment.

 Learn how to work with patients outside of a hospital setting in our simulated, two full-size community homes, specifically built for teaching.

 Our Alison Gingell building includes a full-size mock operating theatre, containing scrub sinks and theatre lights.

-The facilities available to you during the face-to-face teaching at our London campus in the new Hudson Building include a mock ward, high dependency unit and clinical skills centre with state-of-the-art equipment and simulators.
+The facilities4 available to you during the face-to-face teaching at our London campus in the new Hudson Building include a mock ward, high dependency unit and clinical skills centre with state-of-the-art equipment and simulators.